Home » Edinburgh »

 And since these Vaults are also part of South Bridge, they also get referred to as South Bridge vaults.

-Edinburgh Vaults’ entrance is through the Mercat Tours office at 28 Blair Street, Edinburgh, EH1 1QR, Scotland.
+Address: Mercat Tours 28 Blair Street, Edinburgh, EH1 1QR, United Kingdom.
 Get Directions

 Tours start from Mercat Cross

-All Edinburgh Underground tours start with a quick walking tour through the streets of Edinburgh’s Old Town.
+All Edinburgh Underground tours start with a quick walk through the streets of Edinburgh’s Old Town.

 That’s why all tours start from Mercat Cross, which is .3 km (.2 miles) from the Mercat Tours office.